 9 Strategies to Help a Stressed Mom Cope

-Just like becoming a frazzled mom did not happen overnight, relief from feeling this way is not going to happen immediately.
-However, by adding small and actionable steps to name what you’re going through and to manage your stress you can start to feel better and more in control.
+Just like becoming a frazzled mom did not happen overnight, relief from feeling this way doesn’t happen immediately.
+However, incorporating small and actionable steps to manage stress can help you start feeling better and more in control.

 Here are 9 practical tips to help moms manage stress: